-- Steps 3 and 4 are requirements that must be met before pressing the button to shift out of NEUTRAL (N), and must continue to be met until the shift has been completed.
-If any of these requirements are not met before pressing the button or are no longer met during - The ignition switch must be in the ON/RUN position for a shift to take place and for the position indicator lights to be operable.
-If the ignition switch is not in the ON/RUN position, the shift will not take place and no position indicator lights will be on or flashing. - before pressing the button or are no longer met during the shift, the NEUTRAL (N) indicator light will flash continuously until all requirements are met or until the - A flashing NEUTRAL (N) position indicator light indicates that shift requirements have not been met.
+- Steps 3 and 4 are requirements that must be met before pushing the button to shift out of NEUTRAL (N), and must continue to be met until the shift has been completed.
+If any of these requirements are not met before pushing the button or are no longer met during the shift, the NEUTRAL (N) indicator light will flash continuously until all requirements are met or until the button is released. - The ignition switch must be in the ON/RUN position for a shift to take place and for the position indicator lights to be operable.
+If the ignition switch is not in the ON/RUN position, the shift will not take place and no position indicator lights will be on or flashing. - A flashing NEUTRAL (N) position indicator light indicates that shift requirements have not been met.